 We should reject the null hypothesis.
 The alpha is not zero.

-Suppose alpha1, alpha2, alpha3... alphaN are intercepts in time series regressions for N assets.
-The null hypothesis of GRS test is alpha1=alpha2=alpha3=…=alphaN=0.
+Suppose α1, α2, α3... αNare intercepts in time series regressions for N assets.
+The null hypothesis of GRS test is α1=α2=α3=…=αN=0.

 GRS test could be used as a test of the efficiency of CAPM model.
 In CAPM, we only have one factor which is the excess return of the market.
 GRS tests if the intercept of the time series regression is zero, when there’s only market excess factor.
 Intuitively, GRS tests if there’s any part significantly different from zero that cannot be explained by the market excess return.